JeffWeinell/REEs/README.md

 5. Align shared exons and calculate stats.
 I used the R function **makeExomeStatsTable** to do all of the following:
   - obtain the set of *T. sirtalis* exons present in all exomes (from step 3), i.e., the shared exons
   - perform multiple sequence alignment (MAFFT algorithm) for each of the shared exons
-  - calculate a set of stats for each shared exon alignment, and save results to the file **stats_exome_data_TBLASTX.txt** (results: includes stats for 66,489 alignments).
+  - calculate a set of stats for each shared exon alignment, and save results to the file **stats_exome_data_TBLASTX.txt** (results: stats for 66,489 alignments).

 ```
 ### "species" parameter includes the set of the squamates